Luminous Earth Grid

 — Allan Temko — Pulitzer Prize-winner, San Francisco Chronicle

-Electrified Grid: Sweeping over an expanse equal to 8 American football fields, 1680 energy-efficient fluorescent lamps form a perfect square grid on rolling hills 80 km (50 miles) north of San Francisco.
-Said Williams, “I see this work of art as a poetic vision for harmony between technology and the environmentThe glowing green grid can be seen as an icon of computer imaging technology, which in this real life incarnation gently melds with the flowing contours of a lovely landscape… a dream-like vision of symbiotic unity.”
+Electrified Grid: This temporary installation swept over an expanse equal to 8 American football fields, 1680 energy-efficient fluorescent lamps formed a vast square grid, conforming to fluid contours of the terrain 80 km (50 miles) north of San Francisco.
+Said Williams, “I see this installation as a poetic vision of harmony between technology and nature.”

-5 Years in Planning: Over 5 years, Williams launched a rigorous fund raising campaign throughout Northern California, and raised $500,000 (cash and in-kind contributions) to realize the massive undertaking.
+5 Years in Planning: Williams launched a rigorous fund raising campaign throughout Northern California, and raised $500,000 (cash and in-kind contributions) to realize the massive project.
 It was acclaimed by critics around the globe and drew tens of thousands of visitors.

-Cosponsored by: New York Foundation for the Arts & Intersection for the Arts, San Francisco
+Sponsored by: The New York Foundation for the Arts & Intersection for the Arts, San Francisco

 Major Funders: LEF Foundation, St. Helena, CA; Rene and Veronica Di Rosa Foundation, Napa, CA; Sylvania;